christianecgc86/aplazo-backend-challenge/README.md

 - **Authorization:** Implement an authentication and authorization mechanism to secure the API endpoints.
 This is required for the frontend login functionality.

 > Development of the test must be done in a branch named `feature/[candidate's first name]_[candidate's last name]` (if there are conflicts, add the second last name), for example: `feature/juan_perez`.
-A pull request to the `master` branch of the repository should be made.
+Instead of making a pull request to the master branch, the candidate must provide access to their repository where the take-home test is hosted using a token.